TimmyCOCO/Rest-Inn-Application-connect-with-SpringBootApi/README.md

-## This is a project developed by HTML and React.
-More features of the web application will be provided in the future.
+## This is a project developed by React.
+The web pages contain information on finding a variety of vacation rentals that is similar to Airbnb™.
+The web page displays all the data received from the database and provides sign-in and sign-up functions.

 # Getting Started with Create React App